alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Human medicines
 {:#human-medicines}

-What you need to do depends on if you're importing from within or from outside the EU.
+What you need to do depends on what you're importing and where you're importing it to.

-###If you’ll supply the medicines in the [European Economic Area](EEA](https://www.gov.uk/eu-eea)
+###Supplying the medicines in the [European Economic Area](https://www.gov.uk/eu-eea)(EEA)

 Make sure you have a [wholesaler licence](#wholesaler-licence) if you’re importing from within the EEA.